berkeleyaluminus/coming_soon_page/README.md

 # Aluminus Coming Soon Page

-Created with the purpose of collecting emails of potential customers for the purpose of reaching out when our product is ready.
+Created with the purpose of collecting potential customers' emails, for the purpose of reaching out when our product is ready.